 Many dog bites are to the hands.
 Sometimes these hand bites develop into dog bite infections.
 The high rate of hand bite infections is because of the complex anatomy of the hand with the location of bones, joints, and tendons.
 Because bites are puncture wounds, you can develop a deeper-seated infection that can spread throughout your body and cause sepsis, meningitis, or other life-threatening diseases.
 Dog saliva contains many types of bacteria and other organisms.

-Potential nerve damage, muscle, or other soft tissue damage can occur from a dog bite.
+cle, or other soft tissue damage can occur from a dog bite.
 If left untreated, the wound can result in permanent impairment of the affected body part.